Hawker1228/JS/README.md

 # JS
-This project on enjoy JS
+This is my repository\project where I am learning JavaScript.
-I am learning CSS, JS, HTML, and other languages.
-This training platform to me!
+I create here different functions & scripts in the course of studying, etc.